eliashomsi/TreePLESystem/README.md

 ### Adding A tree
 on the website right click on the map, on android it is a long press on the map.
 A pop up would show us asking for information regarding the tree.

+### Deleting a Tree
+on the website click on the tree.
+A pop up would show with the delete tree button.

+## Marking a tree
+on the website click on the tree.
+A pop up would show with the mark tree button.

 ### Log in/ Register
 in order to be able to modify a tree you should first login/ register on the website.
 Those credentials would be used on the android application to login to the system.